Official Regulations Governing the Sport of Beer Pong

 Article V: Reformation of Receptacle Configuration

-Participating teams are authorized to request the reformation of remaining cups into a consolidated geometric arrangement at designated intervals during the match.
+Participating teams are authorized to request the reformation of remaining cups into a consolidated geometric arrangement once during a match.

 Section 5.1: Standard Reformation Protocols

-- Each team shall be entitled to request two (2) reformations per regulation match.
+- Each team shall be entitled to request one (1) reformations per regulation match.

 - Reformation requests may only be submitted at the commencement of a team’s turn.